PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 guard either following refresh.
 If equivalence is not locally provable, it should leave both refreshes unchanged.
 The next local audit is the combined fallback placeholder-MatMul restore predicate plus its guarded reconciliation.
+The next local audit is the fallback unbound-input repair and its guarded reconciliation.
 Any new mutation evidence must preserve the recursive fallback boundary, current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.